decretist/Dissertation/Chapter2/chapter2.md

 cluster show that Gratian felt that the dictum was sufficient for summarizing the following *auctoritas*." [@eichbauer_redactions_2007, 115] **Expand to include inscriptions.**

+[^register]: "Since Gratian frequently took fragments of letters from the Register of Gregory I---266 in all---using the inscription 'in registro', older research assumed that he must have used this important source in the form of the *Registrum Hadrianum*.
+According to more recent research (Landau), even these texts from the Register of Gregory I found in Gratian derive almost without exception from canonical collections predating Gratian; the direct use of the Register is probable in only a single case."
+[C.27 q.1 c.19 (JE 1496)] [@landau_gratian_2008, 34].

 "The *dicta* in Gratian's *Decretum* bring the reader closer to its author than any other part of the text."[@winroth_making_2000, 187]